bekraft/bitub.jreality-build/README.md

 # jReality Eclipse Update site integration

-This project aims to provide a maven / tychp controlled build process for P2 update sites.
+This project aims to provide a Maven / Tycho controlled build process for P2 update sites.
+It provides no new packages.
+It only restructures the jReality packages in order to match the expectationa of the P2 installation / provisioning process of Eclipse.

 ## Build process
 ### Clone jReality